-$\mathbf{P}$ If you have more than one instance of the Maschine software running on your computer, you can control each instance with a different controller.
-See ??? for more information.
+If you have more than one instance of the Maschine software running on your computer, you can control each instance with a different controller.
+See Controlling Various Instances with Different Controllers for more information.

 A controller not connected to any Maschine software instance can be used in MIDI mode (i.e. as a MIDI controller) at the same time as the other controller(s).
 See the Controller Editor Manual for more information on MIDI mode.